PaddlePaddle/docs/doc/fluid/beginners_guide/install/CentOSen.md

 	* For users who need **the GPU version PaddlePaddle**: `pip install paddlepaddle-gpu` or `pip3 install paddlepaddle-gpu`

 	> 1 .
-In order to prevent problems that cannot be found by nccl.h, please first install nccl2 according to the instructions of [NVIDIA official website](https://developer.nvidia.com/nccl/nccl-download).
+In order to prevent problem "nccl.h cannot be found", please first install nccl2 according to the instructions of [NVIDIA official website](https://developer.nvidia.com/nccl/nccl-download).

 	> 2 .
 If you do not specify the pypi package version number, we will by default provide you with a version of PaddlePaddle that supports Cuda 9/cuDNN v7.